-On April 5, 2019, the Company entered into a Sublease Agreement wherein the Company leases from Cardialen, Inc., a portion of Cardialen's office space from April 5, 2019 to January 31, 2024 for a total of \$125,700 paid in monthly installments.
+On April 5, 2019, the Company entered into a Sublease Agreement wherein the Company leases from Cardialen, Inc., a portion of Cardialen's office space from April 5, 2019 to January 31, 2024.
+The rent was \$2,100 per month for the months of April through July 2019 and is currently \$1,260 per month.
 Because Jeffrey Peters is both a member of our Board and the Chief Executive Officer, President, and a director of Cardialen, this transaction qualifies as a related party transaction.
 The Company's corporate governance policies require that the Audit Committee or the disinterested members of the full Board review and approve all related party transactions.
 The Audit Committee reviewed the Sublease Agreement and determined that the transaction is fair, just, and reasonable to the Company and in the best interests of the Company and its stockholders.